Pepper Hammock Power Project

 What to expect

 BrightNight projects make a great addition to any community whether they’re moving into the area or right next door.
 BrightNight project designs feature some of the industry’s largest setbacks, innovative landscaping, and aesthetic fencing.
 In every project community, BrightNight incorporates community feedback into the project’s design to ensure everyone can be excited about solar in their community.
 In projects across the U.S., BrightNight has worked with Master Gardeners, home owners associations, and conservation experts on habitat preservation and reforestation in order to maximize a project’s benefits and minimize its impact.
-Solar project features include:
+Some Pepper Hammock project features include:

-· Minimal traffic creation – Most project operations are completed remotely. – The project will only require 5-10 people onsite so project-related traffic is minimal.
+· Minimal traffic creation – Most project operations are completed remotely.
+The project will only require 5-7 people onsite so project-related traffic is minimal.

 BrightNight in your community